v0lp3/networks_tree/README.md

 `Networks tree` is a software that automate IPv4 subnetting, after you have designed your networks, you can output the entire structure and put the static configuration files in your devices.
 [More info](https://wiki.debian.org/NetworkConfiguration)

-[Here](https://github.com/v0lp3/networks_tree/tree/master/output) an example of output, result of [this commands](https://github.com/v0lp3/networks_tree/blob/master/docs/test_config.txt).
+[Here](https://github.com/v0lp3/networks_tree/tree/master/output) an example of output, result of [these commands](https://github.com/v0lp3/networks_tree/blob/master/docs/test_config.txt).

 ### Requirements